13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 • Features: Adjustable nose pad, quick lens exchange, safety bumpers

 PROJECT RUDY Fotonyk is interchangeable lenses cycling and running glasses by one of the best-known brands in the world, again Italian.
-Featuring an adjustable nose pad, they offer an exceptional fit for every kind of face trait.
+Featuring an adjustable nose pad, they offer an exceptional fit for every facial type.

 Furthermore, the so-called removable bumpers have been inserted in rubber, designed to maximize safety in the event of impacts or falls.
-Perfectly integrated with the Vent Controller of the frame, they avoid fogging and bring perfect ventilation.
+Perfectly integrated with the frame’s Vent Controller, they prevent fogging and deliver optimal ventilation.

 The frame is made of Grilamid, a high-quality thermoplastic material that is shock-resistant, lightweight, and hypoallergenic.
 The lenses are interchangeable thanks to the Quick Change mechanism, which makes this procedure extremely fast.